-Players will draw cards that ask players to build up strength in specific groups, and players must complete the challenges in these cards to get points.
-However, if players go over the maximum amount of strength capable in a given muscle group, that muscle group will become torn and then the player must undergo further challenges to restore that group.
+Players will draw Training Cards that ask players to build up strength in specific groups, and players must complete the challenges in these cards to get points.
+If players go over the maximum amount of strength capable in a given muscle group, that muscle group will become torn and then the player must undergo further challenges to restore that group.

 In addition, players can roll a die to build up “brain strength” to acquire “brain boosts” which serve as items for the game.